deckhouse/deckhouse/modules/300-prometheus/docs/FAQ.md

    > The example uses the `d8:rbac-proxy` built-in Deckhouse `ClusterRole`.

-2. Create a configuration for `kube-rbac-proxy`:
+2. Create a configuration for the `kube-rbac-proxy`:

    ```yaml
    ---